must108/musicnotes/README.md

 `note`: Takes in a letter, from A-G, and plays the corresponding note.

 `pitch`: Currently, three 'pitches' are supported. `low`, `mid`, and `high`.
-This is due to the fact that the only instrument supported is a 36-key piano.
+This is due to the fact that the only instrument supported is a 36-key piano, as well as about 36 notes on a guitar.
 Set to `mid` by default.

 `sharp`: Set to `False` by default.
 Set to `True` if you want to sharp the note.
 Remember that B# and E# do not exist.